pldiiw/1arc/doc/design/README.md

 # Design Documentation

-Here's lies the documentation that shapes how our CHIP-8 interpreter was thought.
+Here lies the documentation that shapes how our CHIP-8 interpreter was thought.

 The design documentation is composed of the following documents: